warrenau/OSTR-CONSTELATION/Documentation/sim-status.md

 - Dr. Mignot scrolled further through some slides I also found last week and found the `tft` input for `mat` cards to set the TMS temperature limits.
 - going to rerun source sim with updated model with only one fuel material, TMS limits, etc. Cole mentioned that the steady state / source run sets the temperature limits, then I realized that I had made a lot of changes to the model since I ran the source simulation and it would prolly be a good idea to run it.
 I also used the *`.ifc`* file to set the density of the helium-3.
 Hopefully it works and is happy with the new fuel load.

+- When running source simulation, I thought the Source files were deleted when I accidentally queued up the coupled simulation without switching back to transient mode.
+However, the source input command actually had a typo: `set saverc` instead of `set savesrc`.
+I have fixed this in both input files in this repo, as well as the file on the cluster.
+Hopefully it works this time.
+Not sure how this typo happened since Im pretty sure I copied it from another file.

 ### STAR-CCM+ Model